 Originally from Vermont, we spent a great deal of time on beautiful Lake Champlain.
 It is believed "Ondakina" was one of the early Native American names for the lake.

 We met our first Portuguese Water Dog 30 years ago when we were living in New England.
 Over the years we had many wonderful dogs, but vowed one day we would have a PWD.
-Twelve years ago our first Portuguese Water Dog puppy joined the family and life has never been the same!
+Fourteen years ago our first Portuguese Water Dog puppy joined the family and life has never been the same!

 Dogs positively impact our lives in so many ways it is only fair we return the favor by engaging our dogs in a wide range of activities that enrich their lives.
 Whether it is competing on the water or in the agility, obedience or conformation ring, these animals love to work and watching them do what they have been bred to do for centuries is a joy.
 If you are looking for a pet that is content to lay on the couch all day this is not the breed for you!

 We are proud members of The Portuguese Water Dog Club of America (PWDCA) as well as two regional clubs, Movers & Shakers and United Sunshine States Portuguese Water Dog Club (USSPWDC

 First and foremost all our dogs are members of our family.
 Our focus is on quality and not quantity.
 It is of the utmost importance to us that we breed dogs that are sound of both body and mind.
 All litters are born and raised in our home.
 We ensure that all health testing recommended by our National Club (PWDCA) is completed.
 It is also our goal to preserve the heritage of the PWD's outstanding working drive.